giobim/ansible-trainee/README.md

 BlackBox works but if you want a better GIT-centric implementation then git-crypt [[9]](#9) offers a much more transparent integration.
 I'll consider this improvement.

 ### Automating the creation of the automated user GPG key
-I need to create of an automated user GPG key an keyring.
-Automate the process above or investigate if `git-crypt` provide a ready-made solution.
+I need to create of an automated user GPG key and keyring keyring.
+Automate the process above using unattended key generation and update the NEWMASTER host.
+Schedule a build process using Jenkins.

 That's all, folks!